The payment processors (gateways) listed below enable our customers to collect online payments in a safe and secure environment.

 Payment Standard does not require any setup or ongoing fees.
 PayPal will deduct its percentage from each transaction before depositing the proceeds in your checking account.

 Touchnet is a commerce solution used by hundreds of colleges and universities.
 It connects an institution’s business applications to payment processors and banks through the online payment process.
 Among its services is a payment gateway.

 If your college is already using Touchnet, you may be required to use the program’s gateway tool.

-Cashnet is like Touchnet in that it’s a payment processor used on many college campuses.
-Tuition payments, parking fees, and myriad other transactions funnel through Cashnet.
-Also like Touchnet, you may be required to use Cashnet if your campus already uses it as its gateway and processing solution.
+Transact, formerly known as Cashnet, is like Touchnet in that it’s a payment processor used on many college campuses.
+Tuition payments, parking fees, and myriad other transactions funnel through Transact.
+Also like Touchnet, you may be required to use Transact if your campus already uses it as its gateway and processing solution.

-Because of its many configuration options, there will be a fee to connect Learning Stream to Cashnet.
+Because of its many configuration options, there will be a fee to connect Learning Stream to Transact.

 Cybersource, the second largest gateway, owns Authorize.net and is owned by Visa.
 It has traditionally focused on larger businesses, though not exclusively.
 Whereas Authorize.net focuses on setting up payment gateways only, Cybersource offers other services, such as risk management features, to protect merchants who do online business.

 What you need to know: If your organization needs financial protection services beyond simply a payment gateway, Cybersource may be worth consideration.